Hirschsprung's disease is a rare condition that causes poo to become stuck in the bowels. It's mainly diagnosed in babies and young children.

 Most children will have the "pull-through" operation, where the affected section of bowel is removed and the remaining healthy sections of bowel are joined together.

-A few days after birth, the surgeon will divert the bowel through a temporary opening (stoma) made in the tummy.
+In the 1st stage, the surgeon will divert the bowel through a temporary opening (stoma) made in the tummy.
 This procedure is called a colostomy formation.

 These procedures can be done using either:

 - laparoscopic (keyhole) surgery – this involves inserting surgical instruments through tiny cuts

 - open surgery – where a larger cut is made in your child's tummy